inaturalist/iNaturalistReactNative/README.md

             1. Delete the observation you just made
             1. Go to Explore and view a taxon
             1. Change to observations view and view an observation
+            1. Go to the observers profile
+            1. Go to projects this user joined (if not available try another user)
             1. Sign in
             1. Make an observation by taking a new photo in the AI Camera; tap "Upload Now" to upload immediately; wait for upload to complete before moving on
             1. Make an observation by taking a new photo in the StandardCamera; save without upload